YoussefSahnoun/AWSCAN/README.md

 2. It discovers which AWS services are enabled in your account
 3. For each enabled service, it runs the relevant CIS benchmark checks
 4. Results are consolidated and output in your chosen format

+## Important Notice
+-This is a proof‑of‑concept and does not yet implement the full CIS AWS Foundations Benchmark.